Devon Avenue Improvement Project

 Phase I Engineering Concept Plan

 The Village has contracted with Christopher B. Burke Engineering, Ltd. to develop a concept plan for the project.
 A public meeting was held on June 9, 2016, to allow for public comment on the plan.
-The consultant’s presentation, a comment card, and a video of the meeting may be found below.
-Comments may be submitted to the Public Works Department until June 23, 2016, to be included as part of the project’s public record.
+The consultant’s presentation, and a video of the meeting may be found below.
+The Village and the City of Chicago continue to work toward finalizing Phase I and are preparing to begin Phase II Design Engineering in 2023.